mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/operations/access-control/index.md

 ### Special Limitation for Workspace > Project Role Inheritance

 When granting users access to a workspace, you must manually grant access to the projects within that workspace.
-Each project is created with a set of admin/edit/view roles, and you can choose to add an additional RoleBinding to each group or user of the workspace for one of these project roles.
+Each project is created with a set of admin/edit/view roles, and you can choose to add an additional `RoleBinding` to each group or user of the workspace for one of these project roles.
 Usually these are prefixed `kommander-project-(admin/edit/view)`.
-Here is an example RoleBinding that grants the Kommander Project Admin role for the project namespace to the engineering group:
+Here is an example `RoleBinding` that grants the Kommander Project Admin role access for the project namespace to the engineering group:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1